vserranoc/refactored-waddle/model/Readme.md

 # :airplane: :seat: The Models

-# Which airline is better for users?
+# Which airline is better for users or which airline is worse?
 # Description of models

 ## 1. Data